l930203811/ZenFile/README.md

 # ZenFile

 A beautifully crafted, open-source file manager and offline media center for Android.
-Built with Flutter for极致性能 and stunning glassmorphism aesthetics.
+Built with Flutter to deliver ultimate performance and stunning glassmorphism aesthetics.
 > **Note**: This project is a fork of [Senzme/NFile](https://github.com/Senzme/NFile).
 Thanks to the original author!

 ---